rgwch/no-bling-blog/readme.md

 #### Reference to news articles

 Metadata of articles found on news sites can be embedded with: [[https://some.news.site.somewhere/hot/article.html]].
-No-Bling-Blog will read json-ld and openGraph metadata such as title, author, image, teaser fom such a page and provide these information as link to the original article in the post (using the partial `reference.html`).
+No-Bling-Blog will read json-ld and openGraph metadata such as title, author, image, teaser from such a page and provide these information as link to the original article in the post (using the partial `reference.html`).

 #### Priorities